 Do dogs get dementia?
-It can be emotionally devastating to see your pet start to mentally decline.
-You may feel helpless as you see your dog display signs of dementia such as not responding to being called simply because your pet forgot its name.
+Also known as CCD, it can be emotionally devastating to see your pet start to mentally decline.
+As a result, you may feel helpless as you see your dog display signs of dementia such as not responding to being called simply because your pet forgot its name.

 CCD is an acronym for Canine Cognitive Dysfunction.
 It is a broad term for a number of symptoms.
 It is caused mainly by chemical and physical changes in the brain.

-The Journal of Veterinary Behaviour states that similar changes in humans with Alzheimer’s and Dementia are seen in dogs with CCD.
+The Journal of Veterinary Medical Science states that similar changes in humans with Alzheimer’s and Dementia are seen in dogs with CCD.

 - Aimless wandering